Pietra serena: History

 Pietra serena was first largely discovered by the Etruscans in the Archaic period who occupied the medieval Italian area of Fiesole.
 It was used in the construction of much notable Italian architecture during the "Golden Age of Rome", including that of artists such as Michelangelo, Donatello, Brunelleschi, and Vasari.
 It was also used in building structures such as amphitheatres, pillars and sculptures, "to enhance the power of the ruling dynasty".
 The use of pietra serena by such well-known Italian figures in the art world then promoted it to a wider market, and it became a more popular material for aesthetic and architectural purposes, and also amassed "social and economic importance".

 The Etruscans contributed to the use and popularity of pietra serena in architecture, and much of this occurred before a more contemporary Italy came to fruition.
-Before this ruling dynasty within Rome had significant access to the use of pietra serena for ornamental and aesthetic purposes, the Estruscans were said to "for a while [have] eclipsed Rome", and this was in part due to their success in using pietra serena, as well as the fact that they were said to develop independently from the empire and society of Rome in pre-Renaissance times.
-Rome therefore "benefitted from Etruscan contact: architectural innovation, religious practices, customs including the triumph and the toga, and even some of Rome’s kings are thought to have come from Etruria", and pietra serena became more widespread in its fame and desirability as a building material due to this.
+Before this ruling dynasty within Rome had significant access to the use of pietra serena for ornamental and aesthetic purposes, the Etruscans were said to "for a while [have] eclipsed Rome", and this was in part due to their success in using pietra serena, as well as the fact that they were said to develop independently from the empire and society of Rome in pre-Renaissance times.
+Rome therefore "benefitted from Etruscan contact: architectural innovation, religious practices, customs including the triumph and the toga, and even some of Rome's kings are thought to have come from Etruria", and pietra serena became more widespread in its fame and desirability as a building material due to this.

-Although both pietra serena and its cousin pietraforte were favoured in the use of both aesthetic and civil construction in Rennaissance Italy, pietra serena was considered to be more workable and thus more usable as a sandstone.
+Although both pietra serena and its cousin pietraforte were favoured in the use of both aesthetic and civil construction in Renaissance Italy, pietra serena was considered to be more workable and thus more usable as a sandstone.
 Despite pietraforte being favoured as a building material within Florence, pietra serena was principally used in the construction of columns, road pavings, design features within households and the aesthetic aspects of buildings, and has contributed to the notoriety of Florence as a prominent location for architectural innovation during the Renaissance.